5 Unusual Travel Tips for Europe

 According to this, the hordes of visitors attracted pickpockets, scam artists, and individuals harassing you to buy useless things.
 It’s doubtful that you’ll be able to fully appreciate this street’s architectural gems while zigzagging among unwelcome street vendors.

 There’s also a risk that, as it happened to me, some nimble petty thief may grab your sunglasses from your head or the wallet from your pocket.
+If you want to visit the Iberian peninsula with fewer risks to lose your wallet, Lisbon may be a better choice.

 If you enjoyed this article about travel tips for Europe, here are a few other reading suggestions for you: